boylove142/nod/README.md

-# Nod v.2.0.12
+# Nod v.2.0.12 - Frontend input validation

-Frontend input validation
+This project was fork to publish to bower since the author didn't do it.

 ## Practical info